luisruiz3012/pythonblog/README.md

 # pythonblog
-This is a blog made with python and mongodb
+This is a blog made with html and bootstrap for the frontend and python and mongodb for the backend.